phayes/quill-variables-module/README.md

 });
 ```

 The icon should be an SVG element with appropriate sizing (recommended 16x16 or 24x24 viewBox).
 The SVG will inherit the text color via `currentColor`.
+For proper Quill toolbar styling, include the `ql-stroke` class on the SVG element.

 ## Styling